awsdocs/amazon-vpc-peering-guide/doc_source/peering-configurations-classiclink.md

 # Configurations with ClassicLink<a name="peering-configurations-classiclink"></a>

-If you have a VPC peering connection between two VPCs, and there are one or more EC2\-Classic instances that are linked to one or both of the VPCs via ClassicLink, you can extend the VPC peering connection to enable communication between the EC2\-Classic instances and the instances in the VPC on the other side of the VPC peering connection\.
+If you have a VPC peering connection between two VPCs, and there are one or more EC2\-Classic instances that are linked to one or both of the VPCs using ClassicLink, you can extend the VPC peering connection to enable communication between the EC2\-Classic instances and the instances in the VPC on the other side of the VPC peering connection\.
 This enables the EC2\-Classic instances and the instances in the VPC to communicate using private IP addresses\.
 To do this, you enable a local VPC to communicate with a linked EC2\-Classic instance in a peer VPC, or you enable a local linked EC2\-Classic instance to communicate with VPC instances in a peer VPC\.

 Communication over ClassicLink only works if both VPCs in the VPC peering connection are in the same region\.

 **Important**
 EC2\-Classic instances cannot be enabled for IPv6 communication\.
 You can enable VPC instances on either side of a VPC peering connection to communicate with each other over IPv6; however, an EC2\-Classic instance that's ClassicLinked with a VPC can communicate with VPC instances on either side of the VPC peering connection over IPv4 only\.

 To enable your VPC peering connection for communication with linked EC2\-Classic instances, you must modify the requester VPC peering options if you are the requester of the VPC peering connection, and you must modify the accepter VPC peering options if you are the accepter of the VPC peering connection\.
-You can use the [describe\-vpc\-peering\-connections](http://docs.aws.amazon.com/cli/latest/reference/ec2/describe-vpc-peering-connections.html) command to verify which VPC is the accepter and the requester for a VPC peering connection\.
+You can use the [describe\-vpc\-peering\-connections](https://docs.aws.amazon.com/cli/latest/reference/ec2/describe-vpc-peering-connections.html) command to verify which VPC is the accepter and the requester for a VPC peering connection\.

 You can modify the VPC peering connection options as follows:
 + **Enable a local linked EC2\-Classic instance to communicate with instances in a peer VPC**